Aze543/Aze543/README.md

 ## 👋 Hi, I'm Aze

-Aspiring **Software Engineer** from the Philippines 🇵🇭
+Aspiring **Software Dev**
-University student building small projects while learning modern technologies.
+A student that somewhat like building small projects, learning modern technologies while trying to be sane.

 ---